Academic Program Guide

 Literature & Composition 11/ Advanced Placement Lit & Comp 12

-Literature & Composition 11 (L615) and AP English Literature (L820)
+Literature & Composition 11 (L615) and AP English Literature (L820) Grades: Lit & Comp - 11th and AP English Lit - 12th.

-In this two-year sequenced class, students will examine the structure and elements of literary forms; including essays, fiction, poetry and drama.
+In this two-year sequenced course, students examine the structure and elements of literary forms; including essays, fiction, poetry and drama.
 Students explore literary meaning through reading a variety of complex texts and examining the relationship of the history surrounding the written word.
 Writing is used as a tool for learning, self-reflection, and to convey meaning through a variety of written forms including: modal essays, poetry and research.
 Students regularly engage in critical analysis of the literary works studied in class and of each other's written projects in the form of written response, presentations and constructive class discussion.
 A variety of art forms (visual art, music, film) is used, both as a means for the students to express understanding of the works studied and as representations of the cultural ideas being examined in literature.
-Periodic timed practice tests will be conducted as a means of preparing students for the AP Exam, an encouraged, but an optional culminating activity for seniors.
-Grades: Lit & Comp - 11th and AP Eng.
-Lit - 12th.
+Periodic timed practice tests will be conducted as a means of preparing students for the AP Exam, an encouraged, but optional culminating activity for seniors.

 Electives